 How to Coach a Disorganized Staff Member

-You can also acknowledge any context that might be posing a special challenge, while still holding firm on the bar you want the person to meet.
+Acknowledge any context that might be posing a special challenge, as well.
 For example: “I know that you’re juggling a high workload, which is all the more reason I want to make sure you have systems in place that will support you in tracking everything coming your way.”

-2. Ask questions.
 Don’t assume that you already know what’s at the root of the problem.
 Instead ask, and listen with an open mind.
 For example, you might ask, “What’s your sense of what’s getting in the way?” or “Why do you think emails keep slipping through the cracks?”
 At a minimum, this will help you get a better understanding of your staff member’s perspective.
-But you also might learn things that surprise you – for example, that your staff member incorrectly thought another department member was responding to activists or that the two of you aren’t aligned on how quickly activists should be getting responses.
-(Use our feedback worksheet and our “SAW” model – Share, Ask, Wrap-up – for more help structuring the conversation.)
-Then, assuming you don’t learn anything that changes your assessment that there’s an issue with disorganization…
+Use our feedback worksheet and our “CSAW” model (Connect, Share, Ask, Wrap-up) for help structuring the conversation.

-3. Roll up your sleeves and try to build the person’s skills.
-Because people who are disorganized often struggle to spot the weaknesses in their systems or to envision how they might set up a stronger system, invest some time in coaching and problem-solving, just as you would with any other skill you wanted to build in someone.
-Ask your staff member to walk you through her existing organizational systems (if any!), and delve into what’s breaking down when emails or tasks go unhandled.
-By spending some time digging into her work habits, you might spot relatively easy ways she could build better systems and habits.
-For example, if you learn that she keeps all of her email sitting in her inbox whether or not it’s been dealt with, you could suggest she start using folders to organize messages she needs to keep and flags to highlight messages that require a response.
-Or you might suggest that she block off an hour of time on her calendar every other day to devote to answering emails or other non-urgent tasks on her list, or that she immediately block off time on her calendar for any piece of work that comes her way so that she doesn’t lose track of it.
+- Roll up your sleeves and build their skills.
+An otherwise stellar employee can often turn a short-term investment of your time spent coaching into real changes.
+Ask your staff member to walk you through their existing organizational systems (if any!), and delve into what’s breaking down when emails or tasks go unhandled.
+Some people who are disorganized struggle to spot the inefficiencies in their systems or to envision how they might set up a stronger system, so invest some time in coaching and problem-solving, just as you would with any other skill you wanted to build in someone.
+By spending time digging into their work habits, you might spot relatively easy ways to build better systems and habits.
+For example, if you learn that they keep email sitting in the inbox whether or not it’s been dealt with, you could suggest they start using folders to organize messages and tags to highlight messages that require a response.
+You could also suggest adding a one-hour workblock to the calendar Tuesday and Thursday to answer emails or get to those languishing expense reports.
+The goal is to help them develop new habits and new systems.